mdippery/blackout/README.md

 # Blackout

-Blackout is a Mac OS X preference pane that lets you activate the screensaver with a single keystroke.
+Blackout is a Mac OS X application that lets you activate the screensaver with a single keystroke.

 ## That's it?